LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Introduction to the LG CordZero A9 and Dyson V10 Absolute

-Unlike the V15, the V10 Absolute doesn’t possess Dyson’s latest tech since it’s an older variant, so these machines are closer in product specifications.
+Unlike the V15, the V10 Absolute doesn’t have Dyson’s latest tech, so these machines are closer in terms of product specifications.

 However, unlike LG, the V10 uses a horizontally aligned dustbin, which signals a significant shift in how Dyson designs its products.